Jun 11, 2015

 - US sales and use tax: Currently 45 US States, plus the District of Columbia, impose a general sales tax.
 The five states without general sales taxes are: Alaska, Delaware, Montana, New Hampshire and Oregon.
 Most states also impose a variety of local sales taxes including county, city, and transit taxes.
 The sales tax is imposed on retail transactions.
 It applies to all retail sales of tangible personal property, and in some states services, in the state.
 Use tax is defined as a tax on the storage, use, or consumption of a taxable item or service on which no sales tax has been paid.
 Use tax is a complimentary tax to the sales tax and does not apply if sales tax was charged.
 Many states apply sales and use tax to digital goods and SaaS products.

-- European Union: The 2015 EU VAT rules require digital service merchants to identify where in the EU their end consumer is located.
+- European Union: The 2015 EU VAT rules require digital service businesses to identify where in the EU their end consumer is located.
 Not just that but the new rules heralded the introduction of the Mini One-Stop Shop (MOSS) registration system, whereby a digital service provider can account for all EU VAT collected via one EU Member State.
 Taxamo is the trusted market-leader in the EU when it comes to comprehensive digital tax compliance solutions.

 - Norway: One of the early adopters when it comes to the taxation of the digital economy, Norway introduced their rules back in July 2011.
 These regulations dictate that digital services supplied by non-established vendors to consumers in Norway (B2C) are subject to Norwegian VAT and the vendor must calculate, collect, and pay the VAT.
 As an alternative to ordinary VAT registration, vendors may opt to use a simplified registration scheme.
 More information here.
 The Norwegian Tax Administration has its own web page for the simplified scheme for non-established vendors supplying electronic services to consumers in Norway.